EdouardosPetr/wordcount_project/README.md

 **A simple website to count the most frequently used words in a piece of text.**

-_How to run_
+** To run the program **

+- Git clone
+- cd into the folder
-python manage.py runserver
+- python manage.py runserver